LauriKajakko/ot-harjoitustyo/documentation/definition.md

   * accumulated holidays
 * Ability to generate automated paychecks
 * Ability to generate automated bills for clients
+* Employers ability to track how much different tasks have taken time

 * Employees own view
   * ability track only their own worktime, shifts and tasks